 BMC Medical Education, published August 12, 2016

-This article describes the methodological update and impact of revisions to the American Medical Student Association’s annual conflict-of-interest (COI) scorecard.
-The scorecard grades medical schools on the strength of their COI policies that govern the relationships allowable with the pharmaceutical and medical device industries.
+This article describes the methodological update and impact of revisions to AMSA’s biennial conflict-of-interest (COI) Scorecard.
 This was the first study to identify schools with COI policies stronger than those recommended in 2008 by the Association of American Medical Colleges.
 The paper supports the notion that developing more stringent COI policies should be helpful in reducing the influence of pharmaceutical and device industry marketing on both trainees and faculty in American medical schools.

-The Scorecard initiative keeps with AMSA’s campaigns which advocate for evidence-based rather than marketing-based prescribing practices and the removal of conflicts of interest in medicine.
-AMSA provides toolkits, educational materials, and training institutes to help medical students advance towards these goals.
+The Scorecard initiative advocates for the removal of conflicts of interest in support of evidence-based rather than marketing-based prescribing practices in medicine.
+AMSA provides toolkits, educational materials, and training sessions to help medical students advance towards these goals.